pramidatumma/ADR-examples/docs/adr/0003-use-h2-db-for-integration-tests.md

 ## Decision

-Start using H2 DB for integration tests.
+Start using H2 DB for integration tests because:
+1. It runs in-memory
+2. The Docker need not have Postgres.
+So, it makes it lightweight
+3. H2 supports all the fields currently being used in Postgres DB

 ## Consequences